Motorcycle Accident FAQ

 Do I need to ride with a helmet?

 In order to legally ride a motorcycle in Florida without a helmet, the rider must be 21 years of age and be covered by an insurance policy providing at least $10,000 in medical benefits for injuries incurred while riding a motorcycle.
 Personal Injury Protection insurance, or PIP, which is mandatory for Florida automobile owners, is not available for owners of motorcycles.
 If you have PIP insurance for your automobile it does not satisfy the $10,000 insurance requirement for riding without a helmet.
-In order to ride without a helmet you must have some other $10,000 medical payment insurance or healthcare coverage that does not exclude injuries incurred as a result of a mother vehicle accident.
+In order to ride without a helmet you must have some other $10,000 medical payment insurance or healthcare coverage that does not exclude injuries incurred as a result of a motor vehicle accident.

 Do I need to wear protective eyewear?